-RESPONSIBLE ENTITY'S DECLARATION TO THE UNITHOLDERS FOR THE YEAR ENDED 30 JUNE 2021
+RESPONSIBLE ENTITY'S DECLARATION FOR THE YEAR ENDED 30 JUNE 2022

-- 1. In the opinion of the directors of the Responsible Entity of the Fund: - (a) the financial statements and notes set out on pages 5 to 19 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards and the Corporations Regulations 2001; and - (ii) giving a true and fair view of the Fund's financial position as at 30 June 2021 and of its performance for the financial year ended on that date; and - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - 2.
+- 1. In the opinion of the directors of the Responsible Entity of the Fund: - (a) the financial statements and notes set out on pages 5 to 18 are in accordance with the Corporations Act 2001, including: - (i) complying with Accounting Standards and the Corporations Regulations 2001; and - (ii) giving a true and fair view of the Fund's financial position as at 30 June 2022 and of its performance for the year ended on that date; and - (b) As outlined in Note 1 to the financial statements, the Fund terminated its operations on 31 May 2022 and all units were redeemed out of the Fund - 2.
 The notes to the financial statements include a statement of compliance with International Financial Reporting Standards.